tiny-pilot/tinypilot/README.md

 Read-only mode slows down the boot process, so don't worry if your reboot takes 2-3x as long as normal.

-To disable read-only mode, follow the same steps as above, but when prompted, "Would you like the overlay file system to be enabled?" choose "No."
+To disable read-only mode, follow the same steps as above, but when prompted, "Would you like the overlay file system to be enabled?" choose **"No"**.

 Alternatively, you can use the [overlayfs](https://github.com/ghollingworth/overlayfs) script to control this behavior without leaving the command-line.